School Heritage

 Our Heritage

 Dulwich College Suzhou was the third to join the Dulwich College International (DCI) family of schools, opening its doors in 2007.
-The College is made up of approximately 1000 students from age 2 to age 18, with over forty different nationalities represented in our diverse student body.
+The College is made up of approximately 800 students from age 2 to age 18, with over 30 different nationalities represented in our diverse student body.

 Our links to Dulwich College, founded in 1619, are strong and we collaborate closely with the other schools in the network to encourage an international outlook and create an extended community where academic ability is fostered, creativity is valued, and diversity is celebrated.